-Fairs and festivals add much needed zing to our life and give us an opportunity to forget all our tensions and make merry.
+Fairs and festivals add much-needed zing to our lives and give us an opportunity to forget all our tensions and make merry.
 They are the very essence of our vibrant culture.
 India being a melting pot of several religions has no dearth of festivals to celebrate.
 Here is a rundown on the festivals which define the 29 states of India

 Andhra Pradesh – Brahmotsavam

 The most important and auspicious annual fête celebrated at Sri Venkateswara Temple in Tirupati in Andhra Pradesh.
 Sri Venkateswara Swami Vari Brahmotsavam is conducted for nine days during the months of September – October.

 The Utsava-murti (processional deity) of the Lord Venkateswara, along with his consorts Sridevi and Bhudevi, will be taken on a procession on different Vahanams on the streets surrounding the temple.